 If you believe a student should explore additional accommodations, please refer the student to their disability counselor at SSD so the disability counselor can explore the student’s barriers, your course requirements, and adjust the student’s reasonable accommodations, as necessary, for your course.

 If you have general questions about accommodations, SSD is available to consult with you.
 Contact SSD at firstname.lastname@example.org or 540-231-3788.

 If a student requests an ASL interpreter or a captionist in your course, an SSD interpreter/captionist will contact you to provide additional information.
 If you were not contacted by an SSD interpreter/captionist and the student requests an ASL interpreter or captionist for your course, please contact SSD to discuss the student’s request.
 Review captioning and subtitle information on the SSD website.

 If assessments are administered online, then students will complete the assessment in the online environment with accommodations.
 If assessments are administered in person, you should accommodate the student in that setting.
 If you’re unable to provide accommodated testing in the traditional classroom setting (i.e., you can’t provide a reduced-direction environment) or if the student does not have a reduced distraction environment in their remote location, you should contact the Testing Center 5 business days in advance of your assessment to reserve space.
-The Werth Testing Center at SSD has a limited capacity of 23 seats for physical distancing and will clean testing stations after each use.
+The SSD Testing Center has a limited capacity of 23 seats for physical distancing and will clean testing stations after each use.
 Please remember that faculty members, not students, must reserve spaces.